 Ready in just a few minutes, meatball sliders are sure to become a family favorite!

-So I decided to liven dinner up with some fun meatball sliders!
-You can grab all these ingredients at keep them on hand for a quick and easy dinner when your schedule gets busy.
+You can grab all these ingredients and keep them on hand for a quick and easy dinner when your schedule gets busy.

 Cheesy Biscuit Meatball Sliders

-I opted to keep the sauce on the outside of the slider.
-This way the dough doesn’t get soggy.
+Keep the sauce on the outside of the sliders so the dough doesn’t get soggy.
 Plus, kids love to dip their food!

-We used Cooked Perfect® Meatballs Gluten Free Italian Meatballs to make the sliders.
-I always have a bag of pre-cooked meatballs in the freezer because they are perfect for a quick dinner and they taste just like homemade!
+We used Cooked Perfect® Meatballs Gluten-Free Italian Meatballs to make the sliders.
+Keeping a bag of pre-cooked meatballs in the freezer is a great trick to make dinner easier.
+They are perfect for a quick dinner and they taste just like homemade!
 Some of our favorites are Sloppy Joe Meatball Subs and Meatball Lasagna.
+You can buy them at the store or make a batch of Oven-Baked Meatballs and freeze them to use.

-Working with one biscuit at a time, flatten a biscuit using a wide bottom cup or canning jar.
+Open the can of biscuits and separate the biscuits.
+Working with one biscuit at a time, flatten each one using a wide bottom cup or canning jar.
 Flatten the biscuit wide enough so it will cover a meatball.

 Place about a teaspoon of shredded mozzarella cheese and a thawed meatball in the center of the flattened biscuit.
-I tried both whole and half a meatball and I preferred the whole meatball.
-The whole one gives the sliders more substance.
+We tried both whole and half a meatball and preferred the whole meatball.
+The whole one gives the sliders more substance but you can use either.

 Carefully fold the rest of the biscuit dough around the meatball.
 The dough is pretty resilient so it’s not hard to do.
 Pinch the dough together so it completely encases the meatball and cheese.

 Place the biscuit wrapped meatballs on a baking sheet, leaving a little space in between each slider.
-Brush on melted butter, a sprinkle of garlic salt and a little bit of dried basil.
+Brush on the melted butter, then add a sprinkle of garlic salt and a little bit of dried basil.

-Bake according to the directions on the biscuit can.
+Bake the sliders according to the directions on the biscuit can.
 Let the sliders get nice and brown on top, but be careful that the bottoms don’t burn.

 Serve the meatball sliders with a side of marinara or pizza sauce for dipping.
-I like the pizza sauce because it’s a little thicker.
-Keeping the sauce on the side, rather inside the sliders, keeps the biscuit dough from getting soggy!
+The pizza sauce is a little thicker.
+Keeping the sauce on the side, rather than inside the sliders, keeps the biscuit dough from getting soggy!

 - 8 Cooked Perfect Italian Meatballs (regular or gluten free)